Multi-Scalar Production At Large Center-Of-Mass Energy: Review of the Past Calculations

 It is shown that the factorial behavior shows up in this method as well:

-\item Yet another attempt had been done using \emph{Functional Schrodinger Method}.
-The most important outcome is that the cross-section should not grow at high multiplicity of the final particles.
-For example, it can be shown that the amplitude for $n\lambda\gg 1$, the cross-section decays exponentially\footnote{This can also be shown in a quantum mechanical system~\cite{Jaeckel:2018ipq}.}~\cite{cornwall92, Cornwall:1993rh}
+\item Yet another way is to use \emph{Functional Schrodinger Method}.
+The most important outcome for our purpose is that the cross section should not grow at high multiplicity of the final particles.
+For example, it can be shown that the amplitude for $n\lambda\gg 1$, the cross section decays exponentially\footnote{This can also be shown in a quantum mechanical system~\cite{Jaeckel:2018ipq,Jaeckel:2018tdj}.}~\cite{cornwall92, Cornwall:1993rh}

 \end{itemize}